COMPASS-Center/chistig-placematch/README.md

 # chistig-placematch
-Analysis of venue attendance on HIV incidence over time
+Analysis of venue attendance on HIV incidence over time.
+To carry out this anaylsis, we have four major steps, described as the following:

+0. Prior to anything from this repository, we use the output from the [#chistig-place-and-pop](https://github.com/COMPASS-Center/chistig-place-and-pop) repository, which creates a synthetic population of agents between the ages of 16-29, who are assigned a race/ethcnicity, age, and corresponding set of venues and venue attendance behavior.
+Additionally, a set of target edges based on this synthetic population is delineated.

 # Preliminaries